Welcome to the Class 1 page

 Miss Reynolds (Class Teacher) & Miss Berry (Teaching Assistant)

-I hope everyone has enjoyed their Summer Holiday and is looking forward to a new academic year.
+I hope everyone has enjoyed their Easter Holiday and is looking forward to the term ahead.

 Please use the purple communication books to let us know any different home time arrangements, buses, after school clubs etc. Also use these to write any notes about health issues, book changes or any information that may be important.
 There are times when you may need to speak to one of us directly and of course we are very happy to do this.
 If possible please try to catch one of us before 8.30 am or after school.